jsim2010/partite/CONTRACT.md

 : An explanation of how one or more requirements shall be satisfied.

 strategy
-: A collection of specifications that cover the entirety of a contract.
+: A collection of specifications that cover the entirety of the contract in a given revision.

+adaptation
+: A collection of modifications to a strategy.

+edition
+: An object composed of:

+  - a strategy after an adaptation has been applied to it
+  - the adaptation that was applied

 flaw
-: An explanation of how a strategy does not fulfill the contract.
+: An explanation of how a given strategy does not fulfill a given contract.
-: It can be confirmed to indicate the flaw is valid.

 plan
-: A list of flaws.

-adaptation
-: A collection of modifications to a strategy.
+: A list of flaws to be resolved for a given strategy.

+confirmation
+: An action that that adds a given flaw to the plan.

 blueprint
 : An object composed of: